 Select Refinance Programs Still Available:

 Interest rate reduction and cash-out refinance programs remain for homeowners with low loan to values below 80%.
-Mortgage rates are currently at all-time low levels, however, the difference in Conforming loan rates and Jumbo rates have increased slightly since the beginning of the year as noted by CNBC.
+Mortgage rates are currently still pretty low and the difference between Conforming loan rates and Jumbo rates has increased slightly since the beginning of the year as noted by CNBC.

-Buyers should also note that ALL programs will require full documentation, qualifying debt to income and outstanding credit to be eligible.
-Cash reserve requirements may also be increased during this time of adjustment.
-Mortgage program requirements have become more restrictive since COVID-19 and we expect this trend to continue into late 2020.
+Buyers should also note that ALL programs will require full documentation, qualifying debt to income and strong credit to be eligible.
 To get the most up to date requirements, we encourage home buyers to call or submit the Quick Contact Form on this page.